Tips on using telematics to reduce fuel costs

 Here are a few points you can incorporate into your training session for drivers:

 By keeping an eye on upcoming traffic conditions, drivers can anticipate having to slow down.
-It’s more efficient to keep an HGV in constant motion than to accelerate from a complete stop.
+It’s more efficient to keep a HGV in constant motion than to accelerate from a complete stop.
 Staying in constant motion also reduces the number of gear changes needed.
 Checking for any hazards not only improves efficiency, it’s also important for safety reasons.

 Driving at high speeds can have several negative consequences, including additional stress placed on the engine, speeding fines and an increased risk of accidents occurring.
 Speeding can also decrease the fuel economy of a vehicle.

 Idling vehicles can use up more fuel than you might think.
 The amount of fuel a vehicle consumes while idling varies depending on factors such as its weight, engine size and the type of fuel it uses.
 ‘Idling can use up to 2 litres of fuel per hour, emitting over 5.26kg of CO2’.
-(4)
+(2)

 Using an air conditioner while idling can drain fuel economy even more.
 It’s clear that costs can quickly add up, so be sure to consider whether you really need your engine running.
 If not, turn it off.